 The dates and times of the Commencement Ceremonies are determined by the Office of the President.
 Once the Office of the Registrar has been notified of the dates and times of the Commencement Ceremonies, the information will be posted on the Commencement Ceremonies Schedule page.

-You may participate in the Commencement Ceremony if you submitted your graduation application, Commencement Ceremony Participation Intent Form (for summer graduation applicants only) and Commencement Ceremony RSVP by the applicable deadlines.
+You may participate in the Commencement Ceremony if you submitted your graduation application and Commencement Ceremony RSVP by the applicable deadlines.
 See the Academic Calendar.

 Dress for the Commencement Ceremony is business casual.
 Graduation candidates who participate in the Commencement Ceremonies are required to wear the proper Graduation Regalia.
-You will be walking up and down steps as you cross the graduation stage, therefore, please choose your shoes carefully.
 Please leave all personal items, including purses, with guests as you will not be allowed to take anything with you to your seat.
 The white collars that come with the ladies’ graduation gowns are optional.

 You may contact Herff Jones to order graduation announcements.